rdehaan/rdehaan.github.io/ideas/small-projects.md

 **Objectives:**
 (1) Get familiar with Dempster-Shafer Theory and its relations to other frameworks such as probability theory.
-(2) Make an overview of the main algorithmic and complexity results in this area, as well as research opportunities related to this.
+(2) Make an overview of the main algorithmic and complexity results in this area, as well as open research questions related to this.
 <br />
 **References:**
 - J. Halpern. *Reasoning about uncertainty*.
 MIT press, 2003.